A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems: Problem Formulation

-In the remainder of this paper, we consider attacks and protection for both communication network models discussed above.
-In both cases, communication equipment of individual nodes can be targeted.
-Moreover, in the second option above, attacker can break into the cloud and launch attacks on selected VMs.
-In both cases, the hardware or persistent DDoS attacks can prevent the affected nodes or their VMs from sharing their state information and compromise their control inputs, thereby inducing sparsity in $\bm{K}$ (\ref{eq3}) and degrading the closed-loop $\mathcal{H}_2$-performance (i.e. resulting in a suboptimal value of $J$ in (\ref{eq5})).
-The attacker invests as per its budget into selected nodes (or VMs) to increase the value of $J$ in (\ref{eq5}) while the defender aims to protect against attacks by installing tamper-resistant devices and/or intrusion monitoring software.
-Note that the defender does not know when and where an attack might happen, so it acts {\it proactively} by selecting a set of nodes (or VMs) and the protection levels to maintain $J$ as low as possible within the defense budget in case of a future attack.
-Since the proposed game applies to both direct communication and cloud-based networks, we formulate a single game, referring to either the nodes in Fig. \ref{fig1} or their VMs as ``nodes" for the rest of the paper.
+In either case, a successful attack on node $i$ will zero out the entire $i^{th}$ block-row and block-column of $\bm{K}$ in (\ref{eq3}) as shown in Fig. \ref{fig2}, thereby degrading the closed-loop $\mathcal{H}_2$-performance (i.e. resulting in a suboptimal value of $J$ in (\ref{eq5})).
+The attacker invests as per its budget into selected nodes to increase the value of $J$ while the defender aims to protect the system performance from such degradation against attacks by installing tamper-resistant devices and/or intrusion monitoring software (for details of the mechanisms please see \cite{Mo2012,Book-DOS,ENSA2011}).
+Note that the defender does not know when and where an attack might happen, so it acts {\it proactively} by selecting a set of nodes and the protection levels to maintain $J$ as low as possible within the defense budget in case of a future attack.
+Our objective is to formulate a Stackelberg game for optimal resource allocation by both the defender of an NCS and a malicious attacker assuming the hardware and persistent DDoS attack models described~above.